HardCoder404/HardCoder404/README.md

 * 🤖 **Integrated and optimized AI model responses**, reducing latency from **1.86s to 1.2s (35% faster)** through strategic API design, caching, and performance tuning.
 * 🛠️ Reduced technical debt **by 30% via in-depth code reviews** and optimization, ensuring maintainable, standardized codebases.
 * ☁️ **Designed scalable cloud architecture on Microsoft Azure** for AI workloads, improving system **throughput by 10%** while significantly **reducing infrastructure costs** via autoscaling and resource optimization.

 ---

+### Cyberoi Systems
+**Mar 2023 – Aug 2023**
+Frontend Developer · Chandigarh, Punjab · Remote
+* 🖥️ Built responsive and user-friendly web pages using **React.js** and Material-UI, improving overall UI consistency.
+* 🔌 Integrated **ElasticSearch** API on the frontend to display restaurants based on user queries and locations.
+* ⚙️ Implemented **Google Maps API** to detect and display the user’s current location for nearby restaurant suggestions.
+* 🛠️ Gained exposure to AWS services, serverless technologies, and CI/CD pipelines with Jenkins, enhancing understanding of modern deployment practices.
+* ⚡ Collaborated with the backend team to connect APIs with the frontend, **improving** data flow and overall application **performance**.

+---